Integrated circuit design: Physical design

 RTL is only a behavioral model of the actual functionality of what the chip is supposed to operate under.
 It has no link to a physical aspect of how the chip would operate in real life at the materials, physics, and electrical engineering side.
-For this reason, the next step in the IC design process, physical design stage, is to map the RTL into actual geometric representations of all electronics devices, such as capacitors, resistors, logic gates, and transistors that will go on the chip.
+For this reason, the next step in the IC design process, physical design stage, is to map the RTL into actual geometric representations of all electronic devices, such as capacitors, resistors, logic gates, and transistors that will go on the chip.

 The main steps of physical design are listed below.
-In practice there is not a straightforward progression - considerable iteration is required to ensure all objectives are met simultaneously.
+In practice, there is not a straightforward progression - considerable iteration is required to ensure all objectives are met simultaneously.
 This is a difficult problem in its own right, called design closure.